mitch-mooney/netball_prediction/README.md

 The more data you have to train your model the better it will be so consider adding in ANZP as well or even ANZ Premiership.

-The scripts are designed to be run in sequence after you've installed the required packages:
+The scripts are designed to be run in sequence after you've installed the required packages and added the upcoming fixture to the the fixture.csv file:

 ## First
 run glicko.R to get team ratings.